Answer · Anti-tilt

 - Can it apply structural friction at thresholds, not just notifications?
 A push notification that the trader can dismiss is not enforcement.
 A typed acknowledgment, a forced countdown, an entry block, or a broker disconnect — those are.

-A product that answers all four affirmatively is anti-tilt software.
 A product that answers fewer is in a related category — useful, but solving a different problem.

 Where Meridian fits

 Meridian was designed against exactly that four-question framework.
-The seven-signal model handles behavioral pattern detection; the adaptive baseline handles per-trader calibration; the composite Psychological Stability Index aggregates the signals into one real-time score; Meridian Guard provides six trigger types and five response levels including typed acknowledgment, mandatory countdown, and broker disconnect.
-It runs as a standard NinjaTrader 8 add-on and stores all session data locally.
+The seven-signal model handles behavioral pattern detection; the adaptive baseline handles per-trader calibration; the composite Psychological Stability Index aggregates the signals into one real-time score; and Meridian Guard provides the structural friction, with six trigger types and an escalating response ladder (five levels on NinjaTrader 8; six tiers, up to the full-screen Cool-down Wall and the firewall-level Cut, in Guard v2 on the standalone apps) — from a non-blocking notification up through typed acknowledgment, an entry-blocking trading pause, and a broker disconnect.

 For more on the underlying discipline, see the anti-tilt overview.
 For the wider category map of NinjaTrader 8 risk tools across all three generations, see Best NinjaTrader 8 risk management tools (2026).